sciencefair-land/strategy/README.md

 #### Fairness

 **Science should be fair <sup>◇</sup>.** We believe all people should be equally able to access and benefit from the outputs of science, and to take part in its culture and processes.
 The current scientific system is deeply *unfair*, systematically directing the benefits of science to those who already have the most privilege.
 We are committed to improving fairness in science.

-In particular, we place fairness at the core of our governance and technological infrastructure for discovering, accessing, using and contributing to scientific knowledge.
+In particular, we place fairness at the core of our governance and the design of our technological infrastructure for discovering, accessing, using and contributing to scientific knowledge.

 <small><sup>◇</sup> we interpret `fair` to mean the application of [social](https://en.wikipedia.org/wiki/Social_justice), [distributive](https://en.wikipedia.org/wiki/Distributive_justice), and [interactional](https://en.wikipedia.org/wiki/Interactional_justice) justice.</small>